To enroll and manage iOS devices in XenMobile, you set up an Apple Push Notification service (APNs) certificate from Apple.

 - The APNs certificate from Apple enables mobile device management via the Apple Push Network.
 If you accidentally or intentionally revoke the certificate, you lose the ability to manage your devices.

-- If you used the iOS Developer Enterprise Program to create a mobile device manager push certificate: You might need to take action due to the migration of existing certificates to the Apple Push Certificates Portal.
+- If you used the iOS Developer Enterprise Program to create a mobile device manager push certificate: The migration of existing certificates to the Apple Push Certificates Portal might require action.

 The topics that outline the step-by-step procedures are listed in order in this section.
 Here’s a summary of the process.